| ACADEMICS | Centers & Institutes | Next Big Idea Contest

 A complete proposal for the Next Big Idea Contest should be no more than 10 pages of text.
 If you have appendices, they may take up to an additional 10 pages.
 Send your proposals to email@example.com.
 Your Next Big Idea proposal should begin with a registration form and a one-page executive summary that clearly covers the following:

-Elizabeth Siler is an assistant professor in the Business Administration and Economics Department.
+Elizabeth Siler is an associate professor in the Business Administration and Economics Department.
 She holds a Ph.D. in Management

 from the University of Massachusetts Amherst, an M.B.A. from Simmons College, and a B.A. from